Chapter 20:

 Three years.
 That’s how long it took for me to be ready.

-By the time I’d finished my education, Lucian had taken over as the head of his family.
+By the time I’d finished my education, Lucian had taken over as the head of the family.
 To celebrate, there was a ball—grand and overwhelming in every sense.
-The ballroom was dripping in gold and crystal, filled with nobles wearing clothing more expensive than everything I’d ever owned combined.
+The ballroom was filled with nobles wearing clothing more expensive than everything I’d ever owned.
 It wasn’t just his night, though.
 It was mine too.
 My debut as his assistant.

 At first, it was going well.
-I was polite, quiet, as graceful as the ridiculous etiquette books told me to be.
+I was polite, quiet, as I studied to be.
 People greeted me with smiles that never quite reached their eyes, and I smiled back just as politely.
 But then came the whispers:

 “She’s the orphan, right?”